-A layette refers to the combination of a sewn baby jacket, baby diaper and baby blanket.
+A layette refers to the combination of baby clothes, baby diaper, and baby blanket.
 These three items can be packed together as a layette or made and sent separately.
+Baby hats (knitted, crocheted, or sewn) are also included in the layette when available.

 Purpose: Baby layettes are a cornerstone of the ministry of White Cross and are both appreciated and needed by many Cameroonian women.
-Currently the practice is to give a layette to each mother of a new-born baby when they are released from the CBC hospital or clinic where they gave birth.
+When layettes are available they are given to new mothers when they are released from the CBC hospital or health center where they gave birth.
+The rural hospitals and health centers are given priority in the distribution as the population in those areas have a greater need for assistance

-Layettes are especially important in rural areas where they are often the only items a mother has for her newborn.
+Layettes are especially important in rural areas where mothers often have very little for their newborn.
 LAP (Life Abundant Program)-which is the program that oversees and maintains primary (i.e. rural) health centers-finds that layettes encourage expectant mothers to come to a safe place for delivery.
-The mothers will also be more likely to come to the primary clinics for prenatal care.
-When there is a LAP clinic in a village there is a significant reduction in mother and infant mortality.
+The mothers will also be more likely to come to the primary health center for prenatal care.
+When there is a LAP health center in a village there is a significant reduction in mother and infant mortality.